 For the first two to three hours of my workday, I do my best to be by myself.

-I don’t schedule appointments to plan for the next day and get in the right mindset before meeting with my leadership team.
+I don’t schedule appointments to plan for the next day and get the right mindset before meeting with my leadership team.

-GOJA uses a “5-15” format where each team member takes 15 minutes to share their weekly updates, plans, short-term goals and discuss how they fit into the larger monthly goals.
+GOJA uses a “5-15” format where each team member takes 15 minutes to share their weekly updates, plans, and short-term goals and discuss how they fit into the larger monthly goals.

 How do you bring ideas to life?

+They often come together to make things happen.
 At the same time, many people believe that the logical vertical is responsible for starting and growing businesses.

-I won’t get it to the VP Supply Chain to implement a strategy because it isn’t mature enough.
+I won’t get it to the VP of Supply Chain to implement a strategy because it isn’t mature enough.

+Ideas must be more extensive and complicated to build and grow businesses.
 It is possible to have an idea come true, but I must save it for the right people at the right time to make it a reality.

 What’s your favorite trend?

+I am fascinated by e-commerce and its impact on the world.
+It’s going nowhere, which is the most exciting part.
 While Amazon is a relatively new market, selling and buying products has been a part of the Amazon ecosystem for some time.
+Brand launching is one of the most recent trends.

-Small businesses thrive because people can launch brands from anywhere globally and reach their target audience instantly.
+E-commerce platforms are becoming more popular, blurring the boundaries between generic and non-household brands.
+Small businesses thrive because people can instantly launch brands from anywhere globally and reach their target audience.

+E-commerce has grown significantly over the past decade, but branding and marketing via e-commerce are here to stay.
 My favorite thing about eCommerce is its ability to give small businesses and entrepreneurs an edge over generic brands.

 What habits make you productive?